 Ceramic Wall Plaques

-Owing to Penge’s rich history, there are more than twenty distinguished people or places deserving ceramic blue plaques in Penge.
+http://mercedgardens.com/holiday/holiday-open-house/?month=apr Owing to Penge’s rich history, there are more than twenty distinguished people or places deserving ceramic blue plaques in Penge.
 Such plaques are fixed to the walls of houses, usually under the gable or by the door.
 English Heritage is the more famous example but many towns have their own versions, not always blue.
-There are at present three blue plaques in Penge, all in Thornsett Road: commemorating Thomas Crapper, Walter de la Mare and George Daniels.
+There are buy gabapentin 300mg capsules three blue plaques in Penge, all in Thornsett Road: commemorating Thomas Crapper, Walter de la Mare and George Daniels.

 Fundraising activities are planned for more Penge Heritage Trail blue ceramic plaques.
-The first of these is planned for the Old Police Station, to be funded by Bromley Council.
-The second is planned for Hollywood film star Lionel Atwill in Lennard Road; a second is planned for award-winning journalist Monica Furlong in Station Road.
-Other possibilities are for composer Arthur Carnall in Avington Grove, Mrs Beeton (of household management fame) at Anerley Station, and various blue plaques on Grade 2 listed buildings.
+The first of these has now been installed on the Old Police Station, funded by Bromley Council.
+The second is planned for the Crossing-Keeper’s Cottage at Penge East Station.
+Another for Hollywood film star Lionel Atwill in Lennard Road; a fourth is planned for award-winning journalist Monica Furlong in Station Road.
+Other possibilities are for composer Arthur Carnall in Avington Grove, Mrs Isabella Beeton (of household management fame) at Anerley Station, and various blue plaques on Grade 2 listed buildings.

 Installing a blue plaque is not straightforward.
 Permission has to be sought from the house owners, legal niceties have to be negotiated and money has to be raised.
 This will all take time.